Civil Guard (Philippines): Role

 The Guardia Civil in the Philippines followed closely the organisation of the metropolitan institution.
 Officers were drawn from the regular Spanish army.
 Under normal conditions, they formed patrols consisting of two men.
 Larger detachments were organized for operations such as the suppression of bandit groups.
 By 1897, the force had 155 Spanish officers.

 The Guardia Civil had the power to impose penalties for infringements of law and local ordinances.
 They could arrest people upon suspicion alone, and the Spanish colonial government did not bar the Guardia Civil from using torture techniques in interrogation processes.
 They could also kill suspects without trial if resistance was offered.

 During the first phase of the Philippine Revolution (1896–1897), the Guardia Civil constituted around 60 percent of the native component of the Spanish military forces in the colony.

 Guardia Civil Veterana

 The Guardia Civil Veterana (literally "Veteran Civil Guard") was formed during the period of 1871 to 1872 under Governor-General Rafael Izquierdo y Gutiérrez to be the urban gendarmerie force of Manila.
 This organization began with 37 officers and 322 men as of July 11, 1872.
 By 1898, it had 14 officers and 325 men.

-Criticism
+In fiction

-The works of the Guardia Civil can also be witnessed in José Rizal's fictional novels, Noli Me Tángere and El filibusterismo.
+The alleged actions of the Guardia Civil are depicted in José Rizal's novels, Noli Me Tángere and El filibusterismo.